-The biggest challenges of running your own teaching business in drama and singing
+What are the biggest challenges about running your own business in Performing Arts?

 - Understanding how to market your business and not just rely on word of mouth